 When the heart is compromised in some way, excess physical exertion typically needs to be avoided.
 Help your loved one achieve this goal by lending a hand with yard work and more demanding household tasks.
 In-home caregivers can also play a role in easing physically demanding burdens.

-If your aging loved one needs help managing everyday tasks or encouragement to adopt healthier lifestyle choices, turn to Home Care Assistance, a leading provider of elderly home care.
-Home Care Assistance provides professional in-home caregivers around the clock to help seniors live longer, happier, and healthier lives.
+If your aging loved one needs help managing everyday tasks or encouragement to adopt healthier lifestyle choices, turn to Home Care, a leading provider of elderly home care.
+Home Care provides professional in-home caregivers around the clock to help seniors live longer, happier, and healthier lives.

 Discuss Future Care Preferences in Advance